 - If you don’t have gel food coloring, use a drop of red, blue, and green liquid food coloring in a small dish.
 Mix and use a toothpick to add a drop to the dough.
 Keep adding the color until you reach your desired shade.

 - Adding food coloring to the strawberry jam will bring more of a bright ‘blood’ color that will enhance the creepiness.

 A new holiday cookie classic!
-Shortbread Severed Monster Finger Cookies that are creepy, scary, gory, and very delicious.
+Your kids will love making these easy, Shortbread Severed Monster Finger Cookies.
+They are buttery, creepy, scary, gory, and very delicious.

 1 cup salted butter, room temperature